facioquo/stock-indicators-python/docs/_indicators/PivotPoints.md

 - It does not return a single incremental indicator value.
 - The first window will have `None` values since there's not enough data to calculate.

-> :warning: **Warning**: The second window may be inaccurate if the first window contains incomplete data.
+> &#128681; **Warning**: The second window may be inaccurate if the first window contains incomplete data.
 For example, this can occur if you specify a `Month` window size and only provide 45 calendar days (1.5 months) of `quotes`.
 >
-> :paintbrush: **Repaint warning**: the last window will be repainted if it does not contain a full window of data.
+> &#128073; **Repaint warning**: the last window will be repainted if it does not contain a full window of data.

 ### PivotPointsResult